Robert Wadlow: Early life

+Wadlow, aged 9, beside a 10-year-old neighbor, circa January 1928.

 Wadlow was born in Alton, Illinois, on February 22, 1918, to Harold Franklin and Addie May (Johnson) Wadlow, with a typical birth weight of 8 lb 5 oz and was the oldest of five children.
 He was taller than his father by age 8, and in elementary school a special desk was made for him.
 His pituitary gland condition was diagnosed at the age of twelve.
-At the time, corrective surgery was dangerous and not guaranteed to work so his parents decided against intervening.
-He was involved in a high school German and Camera club before his graduation.
-By the time of his graduation from Alton High School in 1936, he was 8 ft 4 in.
+At the time, corrective surgery was dangerous and not guaranteed to work, so his parents decided against intervening.

+He attended Alton High School, where he was involved in the German Club and Camera Club.
+By the time of his graduation in 1936, he was 8 ft 4 in.
 He enrolled in Shurtleff College with the intention of studying law.